 If you asked your students to read a Christmas carol, why not get them to sing it?

-There are so many Christmas videos or films on YouTube with well-known characters like Donald Duck, Mickey Mouse or even Mariah Carey!
+There are many Christmas videos or films on YouTube with well-known characters like Donald Duck, Mickey Mouse or even Mariah Carey!

 Put them in groups.
-Then let them work in groups to build their Christmas village with reindeers, elves, snowmen and of course Santa making toys.
+Then let them work in groups to build their Christmas village with reindeers, elves, snowmen and of course, Santa making toys.
 Encourage them to use their imagination and use material that they normally discard.
 Tell them to use magazines, crayons, scrap paper, cardboard boxes etc. You will be surprised at what your students will come up with.
-You are after all not only encouraging them to listen, learn and think in English, but you are also encouraging them to bring their imagination, ingenuity, and creativity into their learning.
+You are, after all, not only encouraging them to listen, learn and think in English, but you are also encouraging them to bring their imagination, ingenuity, and creativity into their learning.

 Speaking about Christmas is fun and magical

 Younger learners enjoy games like charades and Pictionary.
 You need to have a pre-task vocabulary introduction to use their newly learned vocabulary when they speak.
 Engage your more advanced learners through role-plays.